Felix (rapper)

 Felix Yongbok Lee (born 15 September 2000), known mononymously as Felix, is an Australian rapper and singer based in South Korea.
 He is a member of the South Korean boy band Stray Kids, formed by JYP Entertainment in 2017.

-In addition to his work with Stray Kids, Felix has worked as a host for the music program Pops in Seoul (2019–2020), and serves as a global ambassador for Louis Vuitton, a goodwill ambassador for UNICEF Korea, and a global ambassador for Gong Cha.

 Early life

-Felix Yongbok Lee was born on 15 September 2000 in Seven Hills, Sydney, Australia.
+Felix Yongbok Lee was born on 15 September 2000 in Sydney, New South Wales, Australia.
 He is of Korean descent and has two sisters, one older and one younger.

-During his childhood, Felix practiced taekwondo for twelve years, achieving a black belt and reportedly winning around 63 medals.
+During his childhood, he practiced taekwondo for twelve years, achieving a black belt and reportedly winning 63 medals.

-Felix attended Metella Road Public School and St Patrick's Marist College in Sydney before being scouted on the street to audition as a trainee for, and subsequently signing with, South Korean record label JYP Entertainment at the age of 17.
+He attended Metella Road Public School and St Patrick's Marist College in Dundas, New South Wales before being scouted on Facebook for an audition to become a K-pop trainee.
+He subsequently signed with South Korean record label JYP Entertainment at the age of 17.

 Career

-2017–present: Stray Kids and solo endeavors
+2017–present: Survival show, debut with Stray Kids, and solo activities

 Initially, Felix found the difference between school life in Australia and trainee life in South Korea quite challenging, compounded by working to reach fluency in the Korean language.
 However, he was personally chosen by Stray Kids' leader, Bang Chan, to participate in the survival show after one year of training at JYP Entertainment.

 From 17 October to 19 December 2017, Felix appeared in the Mnet survival show Stray Kids, a show which ultimately allowed him to debut as a Stray Kids member.
 He faced elimination in the eighth episode, decided by Park Jin-young, the founder and CCO of JYP Entertainment.
 However, following careful consideration and a fan vote, Felix was reinstated in the group in the following episode.

 In 2018, Felix, along with the other Stray Kids members, was credited for the song lyrics for their pre-debut EP Mixtape.
 Felix officially debuted with Stray Kids on 25 March 2018, through their debut showcase of the group, Stray Kids Unveil (Op.
 01: I Am Not), at Jangchung Arena.
 On the next day, Felix with Stray Kids released their EP titled I Am Not and the lead single "District 9" which they showcased during the debut showcase.
 In this album, he also participated in the lyrics making of song "Mixtape #1".